wtsi-hgi/hgc-tools/README.md

+Set of tools for working with Mercury capsules.

--- Creates a new version of a template.
+-- hgc-version: Creates a new version of a template.

 	Create a new version of a Mercury capsule based on the specified template.
 	Usage: hgc-version [Option...] template